jbakse/site_builder/content/substance_painter/index.md

 ![Block](./block/wireframe.png)
 Model of a beveled block created in Blender 2.8. [block.blend](./block/block.blend){figure}

+Part 1:

 1. Download the [block.fbx](./block/block.fbx) model.
 2. Create a new Substance Painter project with the model.
 3. Create a fill layer on the box, explore setting the color, metallic, and smoothness values.
 4. Create a paint layer on the box, paint with different color, metallic, smoothness, and height values.
 5. Texture the block to look like a plastic six-sided die.

+Part 2:

 6. Texture the block to look like a clean concrete block.
 7. Texture the block to look like a dirty concrite block.
 8. What else can you turn the block into?

+Part 3:

+9. Export your texture sets and load in unity.

 ## Challenge 2: Amanita Muscaria